Serena Williams Steals The Spotlight At Beyoncé's Final Show

-Friday night, Beyoncé's Formation World Tour came to a close at MetLife Stadium in New Jersey.
-While all eyes were on Queen Bey, it was hard not to notice Williams' special cameo.
+On Friday night, Beyoncé's Formation World Tour came to a close at MetLife Stadium in New Jersey and while all eyes were on Queen Bey, it was hard not to notice Williams' special cameo.

-Friday night, Beyoncé's Formation World Tour came to a close at MetLife Stadium in New Jersey.
-While all eyes were on Queen Bey, it was hard not to notice Williams' special cameo.
+On Friday night, Beyoncé's Formation World Tour came to a close at MetLife Stadium in New Jersey and while all eyes were on Queen Bey, it was hard not to notice Williams' special cameo.

 Serena Williams just came out at the last stop of #FormationWorldTour and I lost my chill. #Beyonce pic.twitter.com/OgOj4PVzKz— Gibson Johns (@gibsonoma) October 8, 2016